 The midwife on call is always available to you if you are having an urgent concern.
 If you have an urgent concern, call us at 813-685-8404 and select option 2 for the midwife on call.
 In an emergency, please call 9-1-1.
 Once you set up your initial prenatal visit, we will initiate your online health records portal where you can enter your contact and health history information and view any prenatal records or labs as they are added.
 Through this health record system, you may also message your midwives.
 They will get an immediate email letting them know that you have contacted them.
 If you have a non-urgent question or concern, messaging your midwife through the health record system is the best way to contact her.
 You will get a prompt response, usually within one hour unless she is sleeping.

 Do I need an Obstetrician in addition to my Midwife?Open or Close

-No. Licensed Midwives offer complete prenatal care and lab testing.
+No. Licensed Midwives are independent practitioners and offer complete prenatal care and lab testing.
 You will be referred to an obstetrician if any situation arises that requires obstetrical care or physician consultation.

 I am only weeks away from my due date.
 Can I switch care?Open or Close

 If our enrollment is not full for the time around your due date, it is possible that you can transfer into care at Sweet Child O’ Mine if you are less than 34 weeks along.
 We will request your records from your previous care provider if you decide to transfer care.